 (b) the tenant must not unreasonably withhold such consent.

-[Section 47 amended by No. 60 of 2011 s.
+[Section 47 amended: No. 60 of 2011 s.
 42, 88 and 89.]

 48. Lessor to bear outgoings in respect of premises

 (1) It is a term of every residential tenancy agreement that the lessor shall bear all rates, taxes or charges imposed in respect of the premises under any of the following written laws —